Sultanow/pedal_curves/mathematica/datasets/README.md

 # The final dataset for Equal Sums of Powers (3,1,3)

-The final dataset of Equal Sums of Powers (3,1,3) is available at Kaggle: [Link for Equal Sums of Powers (3,1,3)](https://www.kaggle.com/datasets/eldarsultanow/equal-sums-of-powers-313).
+The final dataset for Equal Sums of Powers (3,1,3) is available at Kaggle: [Equal Sums of Powers (3,1,3)](https://www.kaggle.com/datasets/eldarsultanow/equal-sums-of-powers-313).